 Chocolate’s many uses

-Asides from being the main ingredient in the humble chocolate bar, chocolate is also used in various savoury dishes, and is often paired with game meats such as venison.
-Other uses include candy coating, which is known as ‘compound chocolate’ coating and is used to coat the likes of cakes, sweets and nuts.
-In order for the chocolate to create a mould around another ingredient, the majority of the cocoa butter is removed and replaced with vegetable oil or fat.
+Asides from being the main ingredient in the humble chocolate bar, chocolate are also used in various savory dishes and is often paired with game meats such as venison.
+Other uses include candy coating, which is known as ‘compound chocolate’ coating and is used to coat the likes of cakes, sweets, and nuts.
+In order for the chocolate to create a mold around another ingredient, the majority of the cocoa butter is removed and replaced with vegetable oil or fat.
 This allows for a higher melting temperature and a shiny finish.
-Today, it’s available in a variety of colours and flavours.
+Today, it’s available in a variety of colors and flavors.